 What’s the best way to boost the visibility of a LinkedIn post?

 You’ve found a great LinkedIn post and want others to see it.
 What should you do?

 Well, don’t bother using the Share button.

-It’s far better to click the Like button and to leave a substantial comment.
+It’s far better to leave a substantial comment and a reaction.

 This signals to the LinkedIn algorithm that there’s something interesting to see, and the post stands a better chance of being shown to others.